-Wandering around the castle of Monemvasia, in the Prefecture of Laconia, the birthplace of famous Greek poet Yiannis Ritsos feels like a journey to the past, to places and times we have only read and heard about.
+Wandering around the castle of Monemvasia, in the Prefecture of Laconia, which happens to be the birthplace of famous Greek poet Yiannis Ritsos, feels like a journey to the past, to places and times we have only read and heard about.

-Today, the Castle of Monemvasia is one of the most beautiful in the world, with a fairytale atmosphere and profound romanticism.
+Today, the Castle of Monemvasia is one of the most beautiful in the world, with a fairytale atmosphere and romantic vibe.

 What you need to know before you arrive